hanabi/hanabi.github.io/misc/announcement-backlog.md

 ## The Backlog (General Conventions)

-**The Prophetic Finesse (for 1's)** (by pianoblook)

-- In most games, players will avoid giving a number 1 clue to a single playable 1 that is not on *Finesse Position* if a different player has the same 1 on *Finesse Position*.
-This is because it is usually better to *Finesse* it or to let someone else *Finesse* it.
-- If a player does this anyway, and doing so was clearly bad, they must be communicating something extra.
-- In this situation, the next player should treat the clue as if were a *Trash Finesse*.
-- This is different from a *Trash Finesse* because a second blind-play is needed to prove that the card is not actually trash.
-The in-between player is promised to have the matching 1 on *Finesse Position*.
-The in-between blind-play is called a *Prophetic Blind-Play* to distinguish it from a normal blind-play.
-- Furthermore, once the *Prophetic Finesse* has resolved, the clued player should **always** treat this as an *unnecessary* move (e.g. as an *Unnecessary Trash Chop Move* or an *Unnecessary Trash Push*).
-- For example, in a 4-player game:
-  - Red 1 is played on the stacks.
-  - Alice clues number 1 to Donald, touching a single blue 1 on slot 3.
-  - Bob sees that Cathy has a blue 1 on her *Finesse Position*.
-Thus, Alice's clue is strange - she should have probably clued Cathy's blue 1, or allowed someone to *Finesse* Cathy's blue 1.
-  - Bob knows that Alice must be intending for a *Prophetic Finesse*.
-Bob blind-plays his *Finesse Position*.
-It is a green 1 and it successfully plays.
-  - Cathy sees that from Donald's perspective, a *Trash Finesse* has just occurred.
-Donald will mark the blue 1 (playable) as a red 1 (trash), and will discard it.
-This is bad, so Cathy knows that something else is expected of her.
-  - Cathy knows that this a *Prophetic Finesse* and that she is promised to have a blue 1 on her *Finesse Position*.
-Cathy blind-plays her *Finesse Position* (as a *Prophetic Blind-Play*).
-It is a blue 1 and it successfully plays.
-  - Donald knows that since a number 1 clue touched a single 1 and caused two blind-plays, this must be a *Prophetic Finesse*.
-Donald marks his touched 1 as trash.
-He also *Chop Moves* his slot 4 card because of the *unnecessary* part of the move.
-- *Prophetic Finesses* can only be triggered by touching **exactly one 1**.
-- *Prophetic Finesses* can only be triggered by using a number 1 clue.
-(Color clues cause a *Prophetic Discharge*.)
-- *Prophetic Finesses* can also be given in situations that cannot be mistaken for *Trash Finesses*, but they will still work in the exact same way.
-- For example, in a 4-player game:
-  - It is the first turn of the game and nothing is played on the stacks.
-  - Alice clues number 1 to Donald, touching a single blue 1 on slot 3.
-  - Just like in the previous example, Bob sees that this is a *Prophetic Finesse* (because Cathy has a blue 1 on her *Finesse Position*).
-Bob blind-plays his *Finesse Position*.
-It is a green 1 and it successfully plays.
-  - Cathy sees that from Donald's perspective:
-    - It will not look like a *Trash Finesse*, because no 1's were played at the time of the clue.
-    - It will not look like a *Bad Touch Finesse (for 1's)*, since only a single 1 was clued.
-  - Therefore, as soon Bob blind-plays, both Cathy and Donald can understand that it is a *Prophetic Finesse*.
-  - Just like in the previous example, Cathy blind-plays the blue 1, and Donald marks his 1 as trash and *Chop Moves* his slot 4 card.

-**The Prophetic Discharge** (by pianoblook)

-- *Prophetic Finesses* can only be given with a number 1 clue.
-- If a player tries to use a color clue to initiate a *Prophetic Finesse*, they instead intend for the next player to blind-play their *Third Finesse Position* (like an *Unknown Trash Discharge*).
-- Other than that, everything else works like a *Prophetic Finesse* (e.g. one of the in-between players is promised to have the matching card on their *Finesse Position*).
-- Unlike the *Prophetic Finesse*, the clued player should **only** treat this as *unnecessary* move if the *Discharged* card could have been cleanly clued.

 **The Cursed Finesse** (by pianoblook)

 - Commonly, players can use a *Double Finesse* or a *Clandestine Finesse* to "get" multiple cards from the next player.
 This works because the first blind-play "connects" to the clued card.